-Physical Plant will clean common area restrooms once daily and disinfect high-touch areas three times daily, seven days a week.
-Physical plant will clean and disinfect residential common spaces, lounges and high-touch surfaces daily.
+Physical Plant cleans common area restrooms once daily and disinfect high-touch areas three times daily, seven days a week.
+Physical plant also cleans and disinfects residential common spaces, lounges and high-touch surfaces daily.

 In suites, apartments or rooms with private baths, students should clean their spaces with disinfectant at least weekly.
-Physical Plant will provide supplies and guidance.
+Physical Plant provides supplies and guidance.

-Residential life staff will conduct frequent health and safety inspections to include the bathrooms and require students to clean and disinfect their spaces.
+Residential life staff conducts frequent health and safety inspections to include the bathrooms and requires students to clean and disinfect their spaces.

-Kitchen spaces in apartments will be cleaned by the residents and reviewed in the health and safety inspections.
+Kitchen spaces in apartments are cleaned by the residents and reviewed in the health and safety inspections.

-Tables countertops and high-touch guest areas will be sanitized a minimum of three times daily.
-Food contact areas will be sanitized at least once per hour and logged by manager.
+Tables countertops and high-touch guest areas are sanitized a minimum of three times daily.
+Food contact areas are sanitized at least once per hour and logged by manager.

 Student Support (student center, recreation, meeting rooms)

-All student support spaces, and meeting rooms will be cleaned a minimum of once daily by Physical Plant staff.
-High-use public spaces such as Moseley Center, will be disinfected at a minimum once daily by Physical Plant staff.
+All student support spaces, and meeting rooms are cleaned a minimum of once daily by Physical Plant staff.
+High-use public spaces such as Moseley Center, are disinfected at a minimum once daily by Physical Plant staff.

-Campus Recreation & Wellness staff will disinfect all equipment during every two-hour shift and users will be required to sanitize equipment after each use.
-Campus Recreation & Wellness staff will deep clean and disinfect all recreations spaces and equipment once a week, in addition to the routine daily cleaning.
+Campus Recreation & Wellness staff disinfects all equipment during every two-hour shift and users are required to sanitize equipment after each use.
+Campus Recreation & Wellness staff deep cleans and disinfects all recreations spaces and equipment once a week, in addition to the routine daily cleaning.

-All athletics facilities currently in use will be cleaned and disinfected a minimum of once daily by Physical Plant staff.
-Athletics trainers will disinfect locker rooms after each workout.
-Environmental Services will do a thorough cleaning of the spaces in the evenings.
+All athletics facilities currently in use are cleaned and disinfected a minimum of once daily by Physical Plant staff.
+Athletics trainers disinfect locker rooms after each workout.
+Environmental Services does a thorough cleaning of the spaces in the evenings.

-Athletes will disinfect equipment immediately after use with their personal towels and the spray bottle at their racks.
-After each session coaches will clean the equipment at every rack.
-At the end of each day the performance staff will do one more thorough cleaning of the weight room equipment, nutrition stations and offices.
+Athletes disinfect equipment immediately after use with their personal towels and the spray bottle at their racks.
+After each session coaches clean the equipment at every rack.
+At the end of each day the performance staff does one more thorough cleaning of the weight room equipment, nutrition stations and offices.

-Nutrition station cups will be sanitized in the dishwasher.
-Performance staff will clean and sanitize the weight rooms, nutrition stations and offices at the end of each day.
+Nutrition station cups are sanitized in the dishwasher.
+Performance staff cleans and sanitizes the weight rooms, nutrition stations and offices at the end of each day.

 Ventilation and Filtration

-Physical Plant is increasing ventilation and filtration in every university building.
-Engineering staff are evaluating each building to determine increases in ventilation.
-To aid in the removal of airborne viral particles, staff are also shifting to the highest rated filters possible.
-Building by building ventilation and filtration adjustments are being made to:
+Physical Plant has increased ventilation and filtration in every university building.
+Engineering staff have evaluated each building to determine increases in ventilation.
+To aid in the removal of airborne viral particles, staff have also shifted to the highest rated filters possible.
+Building by building ventilation and filtration adjustments have been made to: